Dvergar/qookie/README.md

-# Sookie
+# Qookie

-Sookie is a socket abstraction for NME in order to reflect the same behaviour as the flash socket library.
+Qookie is a socket abstraction for NME in order to reflect the same behaviour as the flash socket library.

 All methods are not supported yet.